 Huelva signs up to the Industrial Revolution

 The impact of the acquistion of them mines by the English was felt immediately.
 The first of the necescesities to be dealt with was the need to transport minerals from the north of the province, creating for this purpose significant and modern infrastructure which subsituted the traditional animal-drawn vehicles.
-Railways sprung up, steam trains, bridges and viaducts, and at the end point of this chain, docks for loading and unloading the products, such as that which you can see a stones throw from this centre.
+Railways sprung up, steam trains, bridges and viaducts, and at the end point of this chain, docks for loading and unloading the products, such as that which you can see with the audioguide a stones throw from this centre.

 The dock of the Rio Tinto Company: Heritage Saved

-Just a few metres from this centre you can see something which, without doubt, is one of the heritage highlights of the city of Huelva.
+Just a few metres from this centre you can see with the audioguide something which, without doubt, is one of the heritage highlights of the city of Huelva.
 An engineering masterpiece from the last quarter of the 19th century, the mineral unloading dock, property of the Rio Tinto Mining company, was restored in 2006 for the use and enjoyment of citizens, and which allows us to get well inside the mouth of the Odiel River in a pleasant walk.
 When night falls, with the sea breeze and the sunsetting, the Huelva estuary offers up a beautiful canvass of mauve, lilac and golden colours, creating an extraordinary climax to a visit to this centre.

 Time of lights and shadows